-Welcome to the U.S. National Park Service’s (NPS) International Program bulletin, a periodical newsletter sharing summaries of notable international activities by the staff of the NPS during January - June, 2022.
+Welcome to the U.S. National Park Service’s (NPS) International Program bulletin, a periodical newsletter sharing summaries of notable international activities by the staff of the NPS during July - December, 2022.

 Since the beginning of this year, the NPS has monitored the changing conditions of the global pandemic to adapt a hybrid of virtual and in-person programs of international conservation engagement.
-Following are brief notes about ongoing cooperation between NPS staff and international counterparts between January and June of 2022.
+Following are brief notes about ongoing cooperation between NPS staff and international counterparts between July and December of 2022.

 NPS Contact: Stephen Morris